 This is a super-special edition of Recipe Rewind, because a certain someone (ie. me) just celebrated a birthday.
 My thirty-second birthday, actually, which isn’t a particularly special or significant number… but hey, since when do I need an excuse to celebrate?

 Since I’m firmly entrenched in my early 30s now, I guess that means I’m officially a grownup, not that I particularly feel like one on most days.
-(Except when I catch one of the neighbourhood kids running across my lawn… then I feel like an old curmudgeon, as I shake my fist at them and yell at them to get off my damn lawn)
+(Except when I catch one of the neighbourhood kids running across my lawn, that is.)

 Anyway, it only seemed appropriate that I should celebrate with a cake that is as un-grownup as I am.